Table of Contents

 For an in-depth overview of WGSL see Tour of WGSL.
 There’s also the actual WGSL spec though it can be hard to process since it’s written for language lawyers 😂

-This article assumes you already know how to program.
+This article assumes you already know how to program so that that just by looking at examples of WGSL you should be likely be able to kind of grok what you see.
 It’s probably way too terse but hopefully it can give you some help in understanding and writing WGSL shader programs.

 WGSL is strictly typed